MuhammadA-C/odin-calculator-v2/README.md

 * How to separate files and import files to another file
 * How to create documentation comments similar to JavaDocs - *Note: I just wanted to learn how to do this to better document my code*

+---
+### Learnings

+This project taught me a lot and was a great exercise because I was re-creating the functionality of a piece of software that was already created.
+So, I was able to reference the calculator app on my iPhone while working on this project, and test out different input combinations to see how the app handled certain situations; then replicate it with this project.